shashibit6233/myStoreAutomationv0.1/README.md

 Things you need to install to run the code: -> Eclipse or Intellij Idea

 Testdata- Create user to login.
-After creating user, change user email and password in testData.properties file which is present in resources/TestData folder.
+After creating user, change user email and password in testData.properties file which is present in resources.

 **Built With**